Gluesync Automator Static Repository

 • 100MB disk space for the executable

-• Internet connection for Core Hub communication
+• Connection to Core Hub

 Usage